underscoreio/essential-slick/src/pages/5-data_modelling.md

 def filterByEmail(email: Option[String]) = ???
 ~~~

-Assume we only have two user records: one with an email address of "dave@example.org", and one with no email address.
+Assume we only have two user records: one with an email address of "dave@example.org",
+and one with no email address.

-We want `filterByEmail(Some("dave@example.org")).run` to produce one row,
+We want `filterByEmail(Some("dave@example.org"))` to produce one row,
-and `filterByEmail(None).run` to produce two rows.
+and `filterByEmail(None)` to produce two rows.

 Tip: it's OK to use multiple queries.